A Georgia Lawmaker Say It’s Not An Issue If Donald Trump Used The N-Word, And Polls Show Greater Black Support

 Despite the allegations that Donald Trump may have used the n-word in the past, a new poll from Rasmussen Reports claims that black support for the president has nearly doubled today from what it was at this same time last year, as USA Today report.

-36 percent of black voters today are ardent supporters of Trump which is up greatly from the poll that was taken last year which shows the president garnering a minuscule 19 percent approval rating.
+Thirty-six percent of black voters today are ardent supporters of Trump which is up greatly from the poll that was taken last year which shows the president garnering a minuscule 19 percent approval rating.
 While Donald Trump originally received just 8 percent of the black vote back in 2016, this latest poll shows that black voters are rapidly warming to the president, regardless of allegations that Trump may have engaged in racist language at one point.

 Conservatives were beside themselves with joy after seeing this poll and believe it bodes well for future elections, with Turning Point USA’s Charlie Kirk stating that Donald Trump is now “breaking the Democrat party as we know it.”